Data Privacy Notice – 1st September 2022

 - Changes to this notice

 Gallivan Murphy Insurance Brokers Ltd, trading as GMIB.ie complies with the requirements of the General Data Protection Regulation 2018 and the Irish Data Protection Act 2018.
-The data which you provide to us will be held on a computer database and paper files for the purpose of arranging transactions on your behalf.
+The data which you provide to us will be held on secure computer databases, servers and paper files for the purpose of arranging transactions on your behalf.
 The data will be processed only in ways compatible with the purposes for which it was given and as within this Privacy Notice.

 Please contact us at [email protected] if you have any concerns about your personal data.
 You have the right at any time to request a copy of any ‘personal data’ (within the meaning of the GDPR) that our office holds about you and to have any inaccuracies in that information corrected.